Updated November, 2020

 Montague Book Mill, Montague

 Don’t forget your local library!
-Libraries are in the process of re-opening and when things are up and running, you can order library books online through the Western Mass Library System, CWMARS.
+Libraries are in the process of re-opening and you can order library books online through the Western Mass Library System, CWMARS.
 It’s free and so awesome.

 7-Day Bias Cleanse from MTV’s Look Different sends an email every day for seven days with daily activities that help users to work on their biases.
 When you sign up, you can choose to work on racial bias, anti-LGBTQ bias, or gender bias (or all three).